 The 4+ bed category bundles 4-, 5-, and 6+ bedroom listings and the sample is thin for both property types, so treat it as directional rather than precise.
 For most retail investors in Boston, the sweet spot is typically 2- or 3-bed stock in outer Suffolk County ZIPs; per-dollar rent is strongest there and the tenant pool is deepest.

-Neighbourhood Swings Dwarf the House-vs-Apartment Gap
+neighborhood-level differences exceed the House-vs-Apartment Gap

 Within Suffolk County, yields diverge by ZIP far more than they diverge between property types.
-Chelsea (2150) tops the ranking at 7.7%, materially above Revere (2151) at 5.6% and East Boston (2128) at 5.4%.
+Chelsea (2150) tops the ranking at 7.7%, above Revere (2151) at 5.6% and East Boston (2128) at 5.4%.
 Downtown ZIPs with luxury condo stock sit at the opposite end, where sale prices above a million dollars coupled with rents that do not scale proportionally compress yields well below 3%.
-Picking a higher-yield neighbourhood matters more than picking house over apartment.
+Picking a higher-yield neighborhood matters more than picking house over apartment.
 The dashboard shows suburb-level data for every bedroom count and property type, so you can compare within the specific area you are evaluating.

 View Boston in the dashboard → Free preview · every bedroom count and property type